Our School

 Josaja are curious curious about the wonders of the world and seek new discoveries.

-- House Leads- Mrs. Alexander-Flores and Ms. Rambo
+- First House Leads: Mrs. Alexander-Flores and Ms. Hempe

 Mukhtaria recognize opportunities to engineer creative designs to current and future challenges.